IJuanTM/simpl/README.md

 * `live`: Runs the browser sync server to automatically reload the page when a file is changed
 * `dev`: Runs the live server and watches the files for changes

-After changing the styling or JavaScript of your website you will have to run the `build` script to compile the files.
-This will compile the Sass and JavaScript files and save them to the `public` folder.
+After changing the styling or TypeScript of your website you will have to run the `build` script to compile the files.
+This will compile the Sass and TypeScript files and save them to the `public` folder.
 This can also be done automatically by running the `watch` script.

 To make your website automatically reload when a file is changed you can run the `live` script.
 This will start the browser sync server and automatically reload the page when a file is changed. _Important: Before running the live-reload script you will have to change the url in the script, it's located in the `package.json` file.
 Change this url to your localhost._